The State Pension

 You can receive your UK State Pension when you are living overseas.
 If you move overseas after you have started to receive your State Pension, and payment is made directly into your bank or building society, the payments can continue, but you should let the pension service know when you are going to leave the UK.

 Receiving increases to your UK State Pension while living overseas

 Your state pension will increase each year, but only if you live in:

-- country that has a social security agreement with the UK that allows for increases.
+- a country that has a social security agreement with the UK that allows for increases.

 If you live outside these areas (for example: Australia), you won't get yearly increases.
-If you return to live permanently in the UK, your State Pension will be increased each year.
+If you return to live permanently in the UK, your State Pension will go up to the current rate.